 Homemade Oat Milk

 Oat milk is all the rage these days.
 And oat milk could not be more simple to make.
-In fact, this popular dairy-free alternative is really just rolled oats and water blended together then well strained to remove the pulp.
+This popular dairy-free alternative is just rolled oats and water blended then well strained to remove the pulp.
 The result is easy, creamy, DIY oat milk!

 Lately, this dairy-free milk alternative seems to be popping up all over the place and it’s not just for coffee.
 You can buy it pre-made Oatly, Elmhurst, and Pacific are popular brands and ones I like.
-Recently I had one of the most amazing ice cream flavor I’ve ever had and I was honestly stunned to learn it was made with oat milk.
-I had to see what all the fuss was about, so I tried making my own homemade version and now I’m hooked.oat milk
+Recently I had one of the most amazing ice cream flavors I’ve ever had and I was honestly stunned to learn it was made with oat milk.
+I had to see what all the fuss was about, so I tried making my homemade version and now I’m hooked.

 oat milk

 • Can you use steel cut or quick oats?
 Ideally, rolled oats are what you want to use.
-Steel cut oats makes a less creamy milk.
-And quick cooking oats are too finely processed and create a slimier milk.
+Steel-cut oats make less creamy milk.
+And quick cooking oats are too finely processed and create slimmer milk.

 • Is oat milk considered gluten-free?
 The truth is, not necessarily.
 Even if you use gluten-free oats, it can be problematic for those with gluten sensitivity and celiac disease.
 That said, technically, if you use oats that are certified gluten-free the oat milk is considered gluten-free